 You Know Me Well by Nina LaCour and David Leviathan

-This is a super sweet story told in alternative perspectives of a lesbian girl and a gay boy who become accidental friends and get each other through some awkward relationship moments with their repsective crushes.
+This is a super sweet story told in alternating perspectives of a lesbian girl and a gay boy who become accidental friends and get each other through some awkward relationship moments with their respective crushes.

 Sometimes it works out…sometimes, erm, not.

 Simon Vs The Homo Sapiens Agenda by Becky Albertalli

 It’s such a timeless story, about vulnerability and first loves and the fear of the world-changing before you’re ready for it.

 Also, there are oreos, so.
 That makes the book 10x better.